tpitale/tpitale.github.io/_posts/2019-02-01-aliasing-fields-on-ecto-associations-in-absinthe-for-graphql.md

 end
 ```

 This creates a place for us to join data into the device, and allows us to look it up as an association.

+### Update the Absinthe resolver ###

 Now, we can change our query to load this data.
 For Absinthe, we do this in the resolver:

 ```
 defp with_pending_request(query \\ MyApp.Device) do